Cultivating a healthy money mindset: Finding financial gratitude

 Find financial gratitude

-With inflation still high and expenses like healthcare and housing continuing to rise, financial stress is common.
-Yet even during challenging times, gratitude plays an important role in building resilience.
+With costs such as healthcare, housing and everyday essentials often increasing over time, financial stress is common.
+Yet even during challenging periods, gratitude plays an important role in building resilience and a healthier money mindset.

 Start by celebrating small wins, such as: